www.animallaw.info

 (d) The date, time, and a description of the observation or incident which led the reporter to reasonably suspect animal abandonment, cruel neglect, or cruel mistreatment and any other information the reporter believes may be relevant.

 (7) When two or more employees jointly have observed or reasonably suspected animal abandonment, cruel neglect, or cruel mistreatment and there is agreement between or among them, a report may be made by one person by mutual agreement.
-Any reporter who has knowledge that the person designated to report has failed to do so shall thereafter make the report.
+Any such reporter who has knowledge that the person designated to report has failed to do so shall thereafter make the report.

 (8) Any employee failing to report under this section shall be guilty of an infraction.